 The Results of Breaking a Firearm Ban in California

-If an individual in California decides to purchase or acquire a gun even with a firearm ban, this is considered a criminal act.
+If an individual decides to purchase or acquire a gun in California even with a firearm ban, this is considered a criminal act.
 Individuals can face misdemeanor charges if they break a 10-year firearm ban.
 This can lead to:

 - Jail time of up to one year